xatapult/XProc-3.0-book-sources/README.md

 # XProc-3.0-book-sources
-Source code belonging to the book: XProc 3.0 - Programmer Reference"
+## Source code belonging to the book: "XProc 3.0 - Programmer Reference"

 At this moment (first half of 2018) this is still very much work in progress.
 Both the XProc 3.0 standard and the accompanying book are still under development.